Chris-Slade/CS1538-Team-Project/Report/report.md

 relevant statistics, shown in \autoref{tab:drink_wait_time_stats}.
-Performing more paired $t$-tests shows that there is a significant decrease in waiting time for drinks when there are two servers instead of one ($p \approx 0.0000$), and that the decrease in wait time when a third server is added is also significant ($p \approx 0.142$).
+Performing more paired $t$-tests shows that there is a significant decrease in waiting time for drinks when there are two servers instead of one ($p \approx 0.0000$), but that the decrease in wait time when a third server is added is not significant ($p \approx 0.0647$).

 \begin{table}[htpb]
 \centering